Increase Success by Using A Five-Phase Approach

 Looking at the above outline shows why FOO is Phase III.
 The AR process uncovers who needs to be forgiven.
 AR also provides both you and your client with a great deal of insight about the events that are associated with the problem (the Initial Sensitizing Even and Subsequent Sensitizing Events, which also aids in the forgiveness process).
 (See, The Ten Keys To Forgiveness, for more on forgiveness).

-In this phase of treatment the therapist works as a mediator/counselor between the two (client and offender) so that the offender can come to a point of asking for forgiveness and helping the client to forgive the offender.
+In this phase of treatment the hypnotist works as a mediator/counselor between the two (client and offender) so that the offender can come to a point of asking for forgiveness and helping the client to forgive the offender.
 This releases feelings of anger and attachment to the old behaviors generated by it (i.e., habits, addictions and anger issues).

 Phase IV: Forgiveness of Self